Alexhuszagh/autocom/README.md

 ## Platforms

-AutoCOM has been tested and confirmed to work with the following compilers/ecosystems:
+AutoCOM is continually built with the following compiler and compiler versions:

-- MSYS2, GCC 6.2
+- MinGW 5.3.0 (MXE, MinGW, and MSYS2)
 - Visual Studio 14 2015
-- MinGW 5.4, Linux (running on 32-bit Wine)
-- MXE (running on 32-bit Wine)
+- Visual Studio 15 2017

 ## Contributors